-After working in what you consider a hostile environment, you may be tempted to finally tell your bosses or coworkers what you really think of them.
-They may truly be awful people, and it may feel great to vent, but you must refrain from doing that.
-There's a very practical reason for this, and it is not just about being the bigger person (although that is also a good idea).
-You never know who will turn up in your life at some point in the future.
-You may, heavens forbid, may have to work with one of these people again.
-Even coworkers who are your allies may be put off by your behavior and may form a negative opinion of you because of it.
+Telling your miserable boss and coworkers what you think of them will probably feel great, but refrain from doing that.
+It's not just about being the bigger person—although that's a good idea too—there's a more practical reason to refrain from finally telling them off.
+You never know who will turn up in your life in the future.
+What if, heavens forbid, you had to work with one of these people again?
+Also, think about the coworkers who are still your allies.
+They may be put off by your behavior and form a negative opinion about you because of it.

-2. Don't Damage Company Property or Steal Anything
+2) Don't Damage Company Property or Steal Equipment or Supplies

 Your anger at an employer who mistreated you is understandable.
 You may feel like doing something to release your pent-up rage.
 Vandalism and theft are illegal.
 Instead of embarking on a productive job search, you could end up fighting criminal charges.
 Why compromise your future by putting your freedom and reputation in jeopardy?
 Go to the gym instead and get your aggression out with a workout.